McDonald’s Cheeseburger

 20%

-The breakout of calories by nutrient is a rounded estimate based on the nutrition facts label provided by McDonald’s.
-Calories may vary by location, as a result of how it’s prepared, or due to topping choices.
+Calories by nutrient are rounded estimates based on the nutrition facts information provided by McDonald’s.
+Calories may vary by location, as a result of how the burger is prepared, or due to topping choices.

 • Swim 40 minutes